 - Be able to copy and paste the image into a document.

-- Be able to provide the link where they got the image.
+- Be able to cite and provide the link where they got the image.

 - Be able to write a caption in their own words to go with the picture.